cocotb/cocotb/docs/source/upgrade-2.0.rst

 Change
 ======

-:class:`cocotb.parametrize` was added to replace :class:`.TestFactory`, which was deprecated.
+:deco:`cocotb.parametrize` was added to replace :class:`.TestFactory`, which was deprecated.

 How to Upgrade
 ==============